Magicblocks/magicblocks.io_arduino/index.rst

 Sign Up & Login
 ---------------
 - Visit `magicblocks.io <http://magicblocks.io>`_  and click signup at the top.
-- After filling the details and subnmitting you will get the activation link via email.
+- After filling the details and submitting you will get the activation link via email.
 Click on the link to activate the account.
 - Once done, you can login to your account from `magicblocks.io <http://magicblocks.io>`_

 Start the Playground